Pankaj9999/VOICE-BASED-EMAIL-/README.md

 # VOICE-BASED-EMAIL-
-It is totally absed on voice base email
+It is totally based on voice base email
+User can input by voice recognition easy and efficient